 Nylon is a synthetic fabric that is strong and lightweight.
 It is usually easy to wash and take care of, but it can be damaged if you don't use the right techniques.
 Nylon fabric is commonly found in pantyhose, some tights, track pants, lightweight jackets, umbrellas and more.
 Because nylon resists absorbing moisture and dries easily, it is often used for swimwear, activewear, and hosiery.
-Clothing may be a mixture nylon and another type of fabric.
+Clothing may be a mixture of nylon and another type of fabric.

 Regular Care for Nylon

 Usually, nylon should be washed separately on a cold water setting for best results.
 However, always check your clothing tags for specific directions.
 You can use regular laundry detergents on nylon but never use chlorine bleach.
 Typically, you should drip dry your nylon items.
 Put wet clothing on a non-staining hanger; smooth the cuffs and seams with the fingers while it's still wet.
-Lay out knit garments such as sweaters on a flat surface to dry.
+Layout knit garments such as sweaters on a flat surface to dry.

 If the clothing tag says that you can dry your nylon in a clothes dryer, you must put the load on the lowest temperature setting possible and remove it promptly from the dryer.
 It doesn't take nylon long to dry, so you'll need to be diligent about checking and removing the clothing to prevent damage and potential melting.

-Special Issues with Nylon Fabric
+Special Issues With Nylon Fabric

 Nylon fabrics are usually long-lasting, but the more they are washed and dried, the more likely they are to pill and become worn out.
 Hand washing and air drying are your best bets to avoid this.
 Washing and drying without machines can significantly extend the life of your nylon clothes.
 And since nylon washes and dries easily, hand washing isn't labor intensive.